fun things to do with kids appian way rome italy Travel for Kids

 video appian way rome

 More than 2000 years ago, the Appian Way (Via Appia) was a well-travelled road that extended from Rome to the coast at Brindisi.
 The Romans buried their dead outside the city along the Appian Way, putting up splendid monuments and tombs.
-In the 3rd century, Christians were under a cloud in Rome, so they buried their dead in underground cemeteries, the catacombs, near the Appian Way.
-It's not far from the city center to the Appian Way Park (Parco dell'Appia Antica), but kids can feel like they've stepped into ancient Rome.
+In the 3rd century, Christians buried their dead in underground cemeteries, the catacombs, near the Appian Way.
+It's not far from Rome city center to the Appian Way Park (Parco dell'Appia Antica), but kids can feel like they've stepped into ancient Rome.

 Appian Way Photo Album